dd9jn/rfc4880bis/rfc4880bis.md

   - Zero or more revocation signatures

-  - Zero or more User ID packets
+  - One or more User ID packets

-  - After each User ID packet, zero or more Signature packets (certifications and attestation key signatures)
+  - After each User ID packet, one or more Signature packets (certifications and attestation key signatures)

   - Zero or more User Attribute packets

-  - After each User Attribute packet, zero or more Signature packets (certifications and attestation key signatures)
+  - After each User Attribute packet, one or more Signature packets (certifications and attestation key signatures)

   - Zero or more Subkey packets